 A critical Training of Trainers

-In this online Training of Trainers, we discuss the most important skills, methods and approaches to get in a good flow while initiating, organising and managing educational projects.
-As an extra, we will have a closer look at how power structures can be reproduced in the organisation of projects and how we could integrate SCI values on all levels of organising educational projects.
+In this online Training of Trainers, we discussed the most important skills, methods and approaches to get in a good flow while initiating, organising and managing educational projects.
+As an extra, we had a closer look at how power structures can be reproduced in the organisation of projects and how we can integrate SCI values on all levels of organising educational projects.

 January 2020 – March 2021

-As a peace organisation in its 100th year of work, SCI wants to take the opportunity to renew its energies in peace activism and peace education.
-Particularly, through this project we want to offer opportunities for young people to help to contribute to a more peaceful world.
-Through becoming Peace Envoys, we hope that young people and partner organisations will be (re-)energised to spread messages of peace in their communities!
+As a peace organisation in its 100th year of work, SCI wanted to take the opportunity to renew its energies in peace activism and peace education.
+Particularly, through this project we wanted to offer opportunities for young people to help to contribute to a more peaceful world.
+We created tools for young people and partner organisations to be (re-)energised to spread messages of peace in their communities!

 January – December 2019